-In addition to the periodic events, the external host can request access to the NBP8 memory with the WAKE-UP pin.
-When the WAKE-UP pin is lowered, the NBP8 enables SPI and remains in RUN mode until the SPI transfers have completed.
-During the SPI transfers, the external host has read and write access to the NBP8 memory in order to perform operations such as reading status flags, reading sensor data or requesting specific actions to be taken after completion of the SPI transfers.
+The External host can request access to the NBP9 memory with the WAKE-UP pin.
+When the WAKE-UP pin is set low, the NBP9 enables SPI, asserts the READY pin, and remains in RUN mode while the SPI transfers have not completed.
+During the SPI transfers, the external host can perform read and write access to the NBP9 memory (for example, to read status flags, sensor data or request specific actions to be performed after completion of the SPI transfers.)

-After completion of the periodic and internally triggered actions, the NBP8 checks whether a condition for pulse generation was met.
-If so, the bit STATUS_INTF is set, the NBP8 enables SPI, optionally asserts the PS ENABLE pin, and triggers a pulse on the INT pin to notify the external host that an event requiring attention occurred.
-Then it remains in RUN mode while the SPI transfers have not completed.
+After completion of the periodic and internally triggered actions, the NBP9 checks whether a condition for pulse generation was met.
+If so, the bit STATUS_INTF is set, the NBP9 optionally asserts the PS ENABLE pin, triggers a pulse on the INT pin to notify the external host that an event requiring attention occurred and then generates a PWM signal until either the external host sets the WAKE-UP pin low to request SPI communication or a 2048 ms timeout occurs.

-Typically, the external host accesses the NBP8 memory and reads the STATUS register to identify the event requiring attention.
+Typically, the external host accesses the NBP9 memory and reads the STATUS register to identify the event requiring attention.
 Depending on the type of event, additional registers (such as SENSTATUS, the pressure FIFO, and so forth) may also be read.
-To acknowledge the event, the CMD ACKINTF bit must be set by the external host.
+To acknowledge the event, the external host must set the CDM_ACKINTF bit.